The more I remember the decade of my young childhood, the more I understand why my doctor gave me that seemingly large prescription for Xanax.

 Here's a quick question: Why in the sweet name of Jesus do these exist?

-Oh, that's right, because we all want clothed, stuffed monkey's which dead, beady eyes staring right back at us whenever we wake up!
+Oh, that's right, because we all want clothed, stuffed monkeys with dead, beady eyes staring right back at us whenever we wake up!
 Gee, I almost forgot.

 In this age of constant surveillance, it's hard to remember what it was like when we couldn't track a child's every move and share our locations with strangers on dating apps.